Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rATcozDE25c,429.5291,435.5351.md

 ### Transcript

-> what is the story with the mercy sphere that would be related to the story uh can't say anything will there be achievements
+> what is the story with the mercy sphere that would be related to the story, can't say anything will there be achievements